EarlGlynn/Kansas-Inactive-Voters/README.md

 Several inconsistencies in the data files should be fixed:

 * Inconsistencies in filenames across years.
-  New filename format in 2025 is inconsisted with earlier years `2025.01.01 Percentage of Inactive Voters by County.xlsx`
+  New filename format in 2025 is inconsistent with earlier years `2025.01.01 Percentage of Inactive Voters by County.xlsx`

 * Inconsistencies in column headers across files.